Things I learnt from Zootopia: the power of fantasy

 This puts a lot of layers into Zootopia’s culture, and Disney also weaves all these differences and attitudes into the characters and the plot, be it overt or implicit.
 It gives the movie more depth, and also allows a deeper exploration into concepts like stereotypes, discrimination, prejudice, and more without being preachy and stepping into all kinds of landmines that plague our society.

 Zootopia may be a fictional world, but the issues they deal with are very real.
 And that’s the power of fantasy.

-Posted on June 27, 2016, in Things I learnt from fiction and tagged anthropomorphic animals, discrimination, Disney animated movie, power of fantasy, prejudice, social issues, stereotype, zootopia.
+Posted on June 27, 2016, in Writing and tagged anthropomorphic animals, discrimination, Disney animated movie, power of fantasy, prejudice, social issues, stereotype, zootopia.
 Bookmark the permalink.
 Leave a comment.